plone/plone.behavior/README.txt

 If a subtype is specified and the 'interface' and 'subtype' arguments are the same, the 'factory' is optional.

-Please see behavior.txt and directives.txt for more details.
+Please see behavior.txt, directives.txt and annotation.txt for more details.